The questions you get from customers can be a goldmine for your marketing.

 If you're running a B2B business, there are certain questions that you find yourself answering over and over again.
 Prospects ask you these questions when they're considering becoming customers, and current customers ask them when they need help with your product or service.

 So why not turn these questions into an FAQ page on your website?

 An FAQ page is a great way to save time by sharing the answers to common questions in one place.
-But it's also an opportunity to increase conversion rates by addressing any objections or concerns that prospects may have before they become a customer.
+But it's also an opportunity to increase conversion rates by addressing any objections or concerns prospects may have before becoming a customer.